Destinations, Mexico, Travel, Travel Tips

 The trip back was almost silent, and lots of people napped or lazily scrolled through their emails and Instagram accounts.
 Even the couple behind us managed to keep largely to themselves.
 We were pretty wiped as well, and greatly looking forward to a shower at our Airbnb upon our return.
 The ride back flew by, and pretty soon we were standing outside of the van in Parque Mexico again.
 We waved goodbye to the brothers and other guests and parted ways.
 Soon after we received a message with more information about the pyramids, a link to the tour’s Instagram, and a request for guests to leave reviews on Airbnb – and that was that!

-Now that we’ve been home for a few weeks, we’ve had a little time to reflect on both the Airbnb Experience process and this particular tour to Teotihuacan.
+Now that I’ve been home for a few weeks, I’ve had a little time to reflect on both the Airbnb Experience process and this particular tour to Teotihuacan.

 If an Airbnb Experience sounds like your kind of thing, you can take $15 off your first $50+ Experience by using my referral link (I’ll receive credit from Airbnb in return).
-Note: you can only take advantageΒ of this sign-up discount if you’re creating an Airbnb account for the first time.
-No longer available.
-Thanks for your support of wayward!
+Note: you can only take advantage of this sign-up discount if you’re creating an Airbnb account for the first time.
+This offer is no longer available.
+Thanks for your support of Wayward!

 Enjoyed this post?
 You may also like:

 Have you ever used Airbnb Experiences before?
 Do you have any questions about visiting Teotihuacan?
-Let us know in the comments below!
+Let me know in the comments below!

 Leave a Reply